-After discussing with them, I think many of you want to know the criteria for entry level financial analyst jobs and how to find these jobs.
+After discussing with them, I think many of you want to know the criteria for entry level financial analyst jobs, salary, and resume and how to find these jobs.

 I’ve done an in-depth research on this topic and you will find this article useful if you’re looking for an entry level financial analyst career.